Digital marketing for small business: a practical guide

 Pay-per-click

-You can pay to appear at the top of search results when people look for products or services like yours.
-You only pay when someone clicks your ad.
+Pay-per-click (PPC) lets you appear at the top of search results when people look for products or services like yours.
+You only pay when someone clicks your ad, giving you control over costs.

-Charlton explains that you can use this technology in smart ways.
-"I have a client who pays to appear when people search for a builder – but only if that person is within 15 miles, because my client doesn't want jobs that require a lot of travel."
+Charlton explains how to use PPC strategically: "I have a client who pays to appear when people search for a builder, but only if that person is within 15 miles, because my client doesn't want jobs that require a lot of travel."

 Paid social (ads or sponsored content)